Matching Embeddings for Domain Adaptation: Experiments

 \subsection{Implementation Details}

-For both tasks, images were rescaled to $[-1.0, 1.0]$ and resized to $32$x$32$.
-The SVHN dataset contains RGB images, so for \textbf{S $\rightarrow$ M}, the MNIST images were repeated in each of the three filters in order to use the same input tensor size to the network.
-The hyperparameters were empirically selected by measuring the performance on 100 randomly selected samples from the train set for digits and 3 for the galaxies, performing 5 cross-validated experiments.
-Specifically, for all scenarios $\alpha^{s}$ was set as $1000$ and $\alpha^{t}$ as $10$. $\gamma$ was set as $0.9$ and $\tau$ was set as $3$.
-Our embedding is created on a 20-dimensional space, where the means $\mu_\phi$ and standard deviations $\sigma_\phi$ of each Gaussian component are learnt via backpropagation.
-The means are initially set along different axes so that $||\mu_\phi|| = 10$ and $\sigma_\phi = \vec{1}$ (all-ones vector).
-Our training was performed using the Adam optimizer \cite{kingma_2015} with parameters $\beta_{1} = \beta_{2} = 0.5$ and a learning rate of $0.001$ using mini-batches of 128 samples.
-For fair comparison, we used similar network architectures as the ones proposed in \cite{ming_2017, hu_2018}.
+For all the experiments, images were rescaled to $[-1.0, 1.0]$ and resized to $32$x$32$.
+The SVHN dataset contains RGB images, so for SVHN-MNIST adaptation, the MNIST images were repeated in each of the three filters in order to use the same input tensor size to the network.
+We follow \cite{saito_2019} and select three labeled examples from the target domain as a validation set.
+The hyperparameters were empirically selected by measuring the accuracy of our model on this validation set.
+For all scenarios we set the parameter that control the importance of the discriminative model as $\alpha^{s}=1$ and $\alpha^{t}=1$. $\gamma$ was set as $0.9$.
+Our embedding is created on a 20-dimensional space, where the means $\mu_\phi$ and standard deviations $\sigma_\phi$ of each Gaussian component are learned via backpropagation.
+Similarly to Jiang et al. 2017 \cite{jiang_2016}, we pretrain AVDA by iteratively using the supervised variational objective for the source domain and only the reconstruction objective for the target $\E_{q_\phi(y, \mathbf{z}|\mathbf{x}))}[\log p_\rho(\mathbf{x}|\mathbf{z})]$ (1 batch at the time).
+This pretraining allows us to initialize the mean and variance for the prior distributions and also avoid to getting stuck in an undesirable local minima due to the reconstruction term.
+Our training was performed using the Adam optimizer \cite{kingma_2015} with parameters $\beta_{1} =0.9$ and $\beta_{2} = 0.999$ and a learning rate of $0.0001$.
+We used mini-batches of 128 samples for source, labeled target and unlabeled target samples.
+If less than 128 samples are available in the target labeled data, we use a batch of the total number of such samples for the supervised target objective.
+We do a forward pass using these three mini-batches (source, labeled target and unlabeled target), calculate their respective objectives, add the losses and do a backward pass.
+We call each of these forward-backward passes an iteration.
+We decreases the learning rate by a decay rate of $0.9$ every 100 iterations.